simplesamlphp/simplesamlphp/docs/simplesamlphp-automated_metadata.md

 `src`
 :   The source URL where the metadata will be fetched from.

+`blacklist`
+:   Array of Entity IDs to exclude from the src.

 `certificates`
 :   An array of certificate files, the filename is relative to the `cert/`-directory,
     that will be used to verify the signature of the metadata.
 The public key will